authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 #### OAuth 2.0 Client Credentials Flow

-This release includes the machine-based Client Credentials Flow which can be used to programatically obtain tokens, as well as ways to configure how this process affects the resulting token including the ability to automatically grant the audience the client is entitled to request.
+This release includes the machine-based Client Credentials Flow which can be used to programmatically obtain tokens, as well as ways to configure how this process affects the resulting token including the ability to automatically grant the audience the client is entitled to request.